rebexnet/RebexExtras/Office365_OAuth2_IdentityClient/README.md

 ﻿Office365_OAuth2_IdentityClient
 ===============================

+## Delegated authentication (for user apps)

 **EwsOAuthWpfApp_IdentityClient**, **ImapOAuthWpfApp_IdentityClient**, **SmtpOAuthWpfApp_IdentityClient**:
-Three WPF applications that show how to authenticate to Office365 (Exchange Online) with OAuth 2.0 using [Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client/) in *delegated* mode (suitable for user-attended apps) and retrieve a list of recent messages with [Rebex Secure Mail](https://www.rebex.net/secure-mail.net/)
+These WPF applications that show how to authenticate to Office365 (Exchange Online) with OAuth 2.0 using [Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client/) in *delegated* mode (suitable for user-attended apps) and retrieve a list of recent messages with [Rebex Secure Mail](https://www.rebex.net/secure-mail.net/)